2014 Continuing Education Board (CEB)

 Linda M. Carroll, PhD, CCC-SLP

 Linda Carroll is an internationally-recognized voice clinician with nearly 30 years experience working in hospital settings, academic settings, research centers, and private practice.
 She holds bachelor degrees in voice performance and in music education (University of Maine), and earned her MS, MPhil, and PhD in Speech and Language Pathology/Applied Speech Science from Columbia University.
-A frequent guest speaker at national and international conferences, as well as a mentor to many clinicians, she was also coordinator for The Voice Foundation Symposium on Care of the Professional Voice, and served as Director for the 2006 ASHA Pre-Conference on Laryngeal Imaging.
-Dr. Carroll is Program Chair for Voice, Speech and Alaryngeal Committee for the 2012 ASHA convention, and has served on the Steering Committee for the Special Interest Division (now Special Interest Group) for Voice.
+A frequent guest speaker at national and international conferences, as well as a mentor to many clinicians, she was also coordinator for The Voice Foundation Symposium on Care of the Professional Voice, and served as director for the 2006 ASHA Pre-Conference on Laryngeal Imaging.
+Dr. Carroll was program chair for the Voice, Speech and Alaryngeal Committee for the 2012 ASHA convention, and has served on the Steering Committee for the Special Interest Division (now Special Interest Group) for voice.
 She maintains a private practice in voice/speech disorders in New York City, and serves as senior voice scientist at The Children's Hospital of Philadelphia (CHOP).